 For many years, winning reinstatement after a suspension based on an arrest was practically impossible.
 Even if the OATH judge recommended reinstatement, the TLC chair would reject the recommendation.

-THE GOOD NEWS IS THAT NOW YOU CAN WIN, which is thanks to a decision in Nnebe v.
+THE GOOD NEWS IS THAT NOW YOU CAN WIN.
+This is thanks to a decision in Nnebe v.
 Daus, a case won by the Law Office of Daniel Ackman.
+The burden of proof for extending the suspension is on the TLC.

 The key is to focus on five factors: (1) that the arrest was off-duty and unrelated to driving; (2) that it was a misdemeanor charge (as is usually the case); that the driver was issued a desk appearance ticket ore released without bail; (4) that is was a first arrest pr that the driver has no prior criminal record; and (5) that the driver has a good driving record.